The Brixton Pound Cafe

-Our newest project, the Brixton Pound cafe, opened in July 2016 at 77 Atlantic Road, SW9 8PU as the first cafe in South London where all food and drink is served on a pay-what-you-feel basis.
-Rather than setting a fixed price, we give customers an opportunity to pay less if they don't have much, or to be generous and help support others who may not be able to afford as much.
+Our latest project, the Brixton Pound Cafe, opened in July 2016 at 77 Atlantic Road, SW9 8PU as the first cafe in South London where we serve food and drink on a pay-what-you-can basis.
+It's an experiment in social economy that gives customers an opportunity to pay less if they don't have much, or to be generous and help support others who may not be able to afford as much.

 Our ambition is to source our food from local surplus - perfectly edible food that would otherwise be wasted - and turn it into delicious and healthy meals.
-We have partnered up with a number of organisations including Local Greens, People's Fridge, surplus sharing app OLIO, Brixton Soup Kitchen and Brixton People’s Kitchen, and work together as part of a network aiming to reduce food waste and food poverty reduction in the area.
-We will be collecting surplus from local traders, including The Old Post Office Bakery, F Mondays, Ms Cupcake, Sweet Carolina, Nour Cash & Carry and Faiz Fine Foods, who have already pledged their unsold edible produce.
+We have partnered up with a number of organisations including Local Greens, The People's Fridge, surplus sharing app OLIO, Brixton Soup Kitchen and Brixton People’s Kitchen, and work together as part of a network aiming to reduce food waste and food poverty in the area.
+We collect surplus from local traders, including The Old Post Office Bakery, F Mondays, Ms Cupcake, Sweet Carolina, Nour Cash & Carry and Faiz Fine Foods, who have all pledged to donate their unsold edible produce.

-As with all our initiatives the cafe will be a not-for-profit, and all revenue will support the local community via the Brixton Fund.
+As with all our initiatives the cafe is not-for-profit, and all revenue will support the local community via the Brixton Fund.

 Sat: 9am - 6pm

 How can I be part of the Brixton Pound Cafe?